-Student Learning Objective Content Activity - assignment designed to address this Objective Evaluation - evidence of student achievement Learning Objective #4 Respect diversity and use strategies to promote individ- ual and meaningful learning by all stu- dents ED 605 - Instructional Design ED 615 - Advanced Educational Psychology ED 635 - Practicum in Elementary Education Plan a reading center in your classroom that celebrates diversity.
+Student Learning Objectives Content Activity - assignment designed to address this objective Evaluation - evidence of student achievement 4.
+Respect diversity and use strategies to promote all students' individual and meaningful learning EDU 605 - Instruc- tional Design EDU 615 - Ad- vanced Educa- tional Psychology EDU 635 - Practi- cum in Elemen- tary Education Plan a reading center in the classroom that celebrates diversity.
 Include a minimum of 10 trade books that will increase awareness of diversity among their peers.
 Reading centers will be displayed in the classroom.
 The reading center will be evaluated by the choice of books placed in the center, the types of activities planned for the students while at the center and the plan for ensuring participation at the center.
 An observation checklist with the items mentioned above will be completed by the observer.
-Learning Objective # 5 Know a variety of instructional resources including technological resources and how to use them to provide developmentally appropate learning experiences for students ED 605 - Instructional Design ED 635 - Practicum in Elementary Education Students will develop, implement, and assess a unit in which technology has been integrated into the curriculum.
+5. Know a variety of instructional resources including technological resources and how to use them to provide developmentally appropriate learning experiences for all students EDU 605 - Instructional Design EDU 635 - Practicum in Elementary Education Students will develop, implement, and assess a unit in which technology has been integrated into the curriculum.
 Lessons in the unit will include objectives, activities, materials and resources, assessment and reflection.
 The unit will be evaluated according to the appropriateness of the objectives, activities, types of materials and resources, the degree to which the objectives were met and the reflection on the teaching and learning.
 In addition to the evaluation by the instructor of the course, students will complete a self- assessment in the reflection section of the plan.
-Learning Objective #6 Understand the need for professional growth and avenues for professional development ED 610 - Assessing Teaching and Learning Develop a personal improvement plan based on the results from his/her formal evaluation conducted by the building principal.
+6. Understand the need for professional growth and avenues for professional development EDU 610 - As- sessing Teaching and Learning Develop a personal improvement plan based on the results from his/her formal evaluation conducted by the building principal.
 The personal improvement plan will be evaluated according to degree to which the plan matches the competencies on the formal evaluation which are areas that need improvement.
-Learning Objective # 7 Apply reflective practice in analyzing and evaluating practices in order to strengthen the quality of practice ED 610-Assessing Teaching and Learning Develop a personal im- provement plan based on the results from his/her formal evaluation conducted by the building principal The personal improvement plan will be evaluated according to degree to which the plan matches the competencies on the formal evaluation which are areas that need improvement.
-Learning Objective #8 Apply research procedures and tools to examine topics in education and skills in planning, organizing, and conducting action research projects ED 600 - Readings and Research in Education Develop a research proposal which includes the basic steps in the planning and conducting of research: identifying the problem, survey of related literature, formulating research questions or hypothesis, constructing the design, specifying data collection procedures, and reporting results.
+7. Apply reflective practice in analyzing and evaluating practices in order to strengthen the quality of practice EDU 610-Assessing Teaching and Learning Develop a personal improvement plan based on the results from his/her formal evaluation conducted by the building principal The personal improvement plan will be evaluated according to degree to which the plan matches the competencies on the formal evaluation which are areas that need improvement.
+8. Apply research procedures and tools to examine topics in education and skills in planning, organizing, and conducting action research projects EDU 600 - Read- ings and Research in Education Develop a research proposal which includes the basic steps in the planning and conducting of research: identifying the problem, survey of related literature, formulating research questions or hypothesis, constructing the design, specifying data collection procedures, and reporting results.
 The research proposal will be evaluated with a rubric that identifies the basic steps in planning and conducting research.
 Students will be expected to score a target or acceptable on the elements: identifying the problem, survey of related literature, formulating research questions or hypothesis, constructing the design, specifying data collection, and reporting results.